PurpleMB/purplemb.github.io/_posts/2025-03-20-puncherman.markdown

 date:   2025-03-20 12:16:30 -0600
 prev-page: /projects
 prev-page-name: Projects
-topic-list: User Interface, Event-driven Programming, Playtesting
+topic-list: AGILE Development, User Interface, Playtesting, Player Communication, Steam
 description: PUNCHERMAN! is a comedic first-person dad simulator where the player is tasked with completing chores despite only being able to punch.
 Developed in Unity across two development cycles, PUNCHERMAN! is currently free to download on Steam.
 preview_img: /assets/gifs/puncherman-preview.gif
 engine: Unity (C#)